netgen/NetgenEzSocialConnectBundle/INSTALL.md

 ```

 # Define user content object mappings for social registration
-If these parameters are not set, field mappings will default to 'first_name', 'last_name', and 'image'.
-Make sure you do not use 'netgen_ez_social_connect' twice in the same configuration file.
+If these parameters are not set, the fields in question will not be mapped to the OAuth resource owner's response.

 ```
 # ezpublish/config/config.yml
 netgen_ez_social_connect:
-    field_identifiers:
-        user:
+    system:
+        default:
+            user_content_class_identifier: user
+            fields:
 	        first_name: 'first_name'
                 last_name: 'last_name'
                 profile_image: 'image'
-        some_other_class:           # may be used in another siteaccess
+        administration_group:
+	    user_content_class_identifier: enhanced_user
+            fields:
                 first_name: 'intro'
                 last_name: ~            # do not import social data to this field
                 profile_image: 'picture'
 ```

 # Configure the firewall